Lovinity/wwsu/README.md

 #### Response 200 OK
 ### /directors/edit
 Edits the details of an existing director. **Requires authorization**
+ - **WARNING:** As of version 5.0.0, this endpoint will require directors/auth authorization of an administrator director instead of hosts/get authorization.
+This endpoint will also reject if trying to take away administrator privilege from the only administrator director in the system.
 #### Request
 | key | criteria |
 |--|--|